tag1consulting/dokuwiki-container/README.md

 # A simple DokuWiki container

 A simple starting point for hosting DokuWiki in a container.

 ## Installation

 Clone this repository, cd into the dokuwiki-container directory, and then run the following commands:
 ```
+cd app
 docker-compose build && docker-compose up
 ```

 Then visit the following URL to configure the wiki: